The Ultimate Countertop Basin Installation Guide: Tips and Tricks for a Perfect Fit

 • Hammer

-• Chisel (if installed on a stone or concrete countertop)
+• Chisel (if on a stone or concrete countertop)

-• Pipe cutter (if modifying the drain pipe)
+• Pipe cutter (if modifying end of drainpipe)

 Preparing for Installation